Alexyo21/Polari3DS/README.md

     rosalina emulate also home button you can come the home menu without pressing it...
-    Added permanent brightness calibration by Nutez -> From here Changed colors on config menu because why not Continue running after a errdisp error happens (you can press the instant reboot combo to reboot if nothing works and new3ds title configurator so you can chose which game also added single screen backloght regulation changed rosalina combo defsult is L+Up (Dpad), you can change it after in the config menu.(less buttons to be pressed, useful for broken buttons)
+    Added permanent brightness calibration by Nutez -> From here Changed colors on config menu because why not Continue running after a errdisp error happens (you can press the instant reboot combo to reboot if nothing works needs to be activated in adavnced menu config. and new3ds title configurator so you can chose which game extra config menu also changeable from godmode9 if you need to deactivate a feature. also added single screen backloght regulation changed rosalina combo defsult is L+Up (Dpad), you can change it after in the config menu.(less buttons to be pressed, useful for broken buttons) also fixed up previuos bug, now causing another one... standby led turning off needs some fix, i need to find some documentation abput sleep mode... added logo.bin abilities to replace default 3ds app launch logo try it if you want. added debug capabilities like Seledreams fork, thanks to you. next build probably will better fix volume software control and also led capabilities in standby.

 -Also added streaming in it juts cause why not, thanks to Byebyesky.